 Ingredients

-- 2 lbs chicken leg quarters skin removed
+- 2 lbs chicken leg quarters skin removed, bone-in

 - 1 teaspoon salt